userapp-io/userapp-angular/example/README.md

 * Configure your web server to the example path and browse to it with your web browser.

-* Try to sign up and log in.
+* Try to sign up, log in, reset your password, etc.

+**Note:** If you want to test the verification emails and reset password functionality you need to enable those emails in the Email Add-on.
+You find more info about that in the [AngularJS module docs](https://github.com/userapp-io/userapp-angular/).

 ## Help